naskovai/shelly/README.md

-# Shelly: Terminal Command Translator
+# Shelly: Write Terminal Commands in English

 Shelly is a powerful tool that translates English into commands that can be seamlessly executed in your terminal.
 You won't have to remember obscure commands anymore.